Holycoffee1337/AppliedExam/Problem2Finish/README.md

 - `data_preprocessing.py`: Responsible for the initial processing and preparation of data.
 - `shallow_learning.py`: Manages the implementation of shallow learning algorithms.
 - `visualization.py`: Provides functions for visualizing data and model outputs.

+## NOTES
+- There is an error in the way datahandler handle the test data.
+It does not change the labels from 1-5, to 0-4.
+It therefore require, to do that action, when the test data is used to evalaute.
+- The DataClass and DataClassUni, which is used during the report, do not use the same size of json files.
+Due to, wanting the same size for both number of reviews in same classes.

 ## Installation